Legendary UNC men's basketball coach Roy Williams retires after 33 seasons

 Williams, who graduated from UNC in 1972, spent 10 years as assistant coach at North Carolina under legendary coach Dean Smith.

-He then took the Kansas job in 1988 and guided the Jayhawks to four Final Fours -- including in 1991, when he lost to his alma mater and mentor Smith.
+He then took the Kansas job in 1988 and guided the Jayhawks to four Final Fours -- including in 1991, when he beat his alma mater and mentor Smith in the semifinals but lost to Duke in the final.

 Williams took over the North Carolina program in 2004 and won his first national title with the Tar Heels in 2005, with future NBA first-round picks Marvin Williams, Raymond Felton, Sean May and Rashad McCants.

-Note: Correction: An earlier version of this story incorrectly stated the results of the 1991 Final Four.
-Kansas defeated North Carolina in the national semifinals but lost to Duke in the final.